Ignacio Castro: Director, Community Leader, FinTech Executive, and SBW 2020 Speaker

 Ignacio: I can admit that I was one of those people that dwelled on a dream for too long.
 When I was starting my career, I should have done right in even if there was a possibility to fail.
 I should have been one hundred percent committed.
 My advice to younger me would be, you just have to try!
 You have to do it.
 Go for it.
 Try to seek advice, try to learn as much as you can, and then take action.
 Nowadays, there's no excuse because there are so many resources.
 And even if you fail, it’s like they say: failing is just a lack of trying.
 So being able to learn from mistakes and improve as you go along is crucial.

-Catch Ignacio at @icastrocr and Founder Institute @founding, and sign up for the Startup Boston Week 2020 lightning talk Evaluating Entrepreneurship: Is Starting a Company Right for You? at 2:00pm on Monday, September 21.
-See you there!
+Catch Ignacio at @icastrocr and Founder Institute @founding, and check out his event from SBW2020, Evaluating Entrepreneurship: Is Starting a Company Right for You? right here.